Blackest Night: Central storyline

 Mera and Flash flee the Black Lanterns and use Atom's powers to escape through a telephone line.
 Flash leaves and gives all the superheroes in the US the key to defeat the Black Lanterns—merging lights with a Green Ring—and the Atom, Mera and the Justice Society of America battle many Lanterns together.
 Jean Loring kills and causes Damage to revive as a Lantern, which fully empowers the Black Lantern power battery.
 Barry arrives in Coast City, where Scar has teleported with the Black Central Power Battery.
 Black Hand then summons Nekron, who revives the residents of Coast City.
 The JLA, Wally West, the Teen Titans, and Bart Allen fight the Coast City Black Lanterns.
-Dove can destroy Black Lanterns with her presence.
 Hal and Lantern Corps members Carol Ferris, Sinestro, Atrocitus, Larfleeze, Saint Walker, Indigo-1, Ganthet, and Sayd return to Earth and attack Scar while she is attacking Wally West.
-Nekron has Batman's corpse—later revealed to be a clone briefly reanimated to gain a necessary connection—and sends rings to Superman, Wonder Woman, Superboy, Green Arrow, Kid Flash, Donna Troy, Ice, and Animal Man, previously killed and revived into Black Lantern members by Nekron as Hal and Barry try to outrace their rings.
+Nekron has Batman's corpse—later revealed to be a clone—and sends rings to Superman, Wonder Woman, Superboy, Green Arrow, Kid Flash, Donna Troy, Ice, and Animal Man, previously killed and revived into Black Lantern members by Nekron as Hal and Barry try to outrace their rings.

 Allen time-travels himself and Jordan two seconds into the future and disables their rings.
 Mera and the Atom arrive.
 John Stewart warns Hal that every Black Lantern in the universe is heading for Earth.
 Jordan says they need the entire seven Corps to unite to produce White Light.
-While they summon the seven Corps to Earth, Ganthet duplicates the seven colored rings present and deputizes non-Corps members Ganthet as Green, Barry Allen as Blue, Lex Luthor as Orange, Scarecrow as Yellow, Atom as Indigo, Mera as Red, and Wonder Woman as Violet after separating her from her Black Ring.
+While they summon the seven Corps to Earth, Ganthet duplicates the seven colored rings present and deputizes non-Corps members Ganthet as Green, Barry Allen as Blue, Lex Luthor as Orange, Scarecrow as Yellow, Atom as Indigo, Mera as Red, and Wonder Woman as Violet.
 The Corps Leaders and deputies fight Nekron but cannot stop him, partly because Luthor is overwhelmed by the Orange light of avarice.
 John Stewart is trying to stop the horde of Black Lanterns when the combined Six Corps arrive to join and battle the Black Lanterns.
 In Coast City, Dove tries to reach the Black Lantern Battery but is forced to retreat as a being from within the battery tries to escape.
 Nekron kills a Guardian and uses his blood to cause a cocoon to emerge.
-Ganthet reveals that this is the White Light Entity that triggered existence and that life actually began on Earth, not Oa, and that the Guardians upheld the lie to protect the Entity and justify their power.
+Ganthet reveals that this is the Life Entity that triggered existence and that life began on Earth, not Oa, and that the Guardians upheld the lie to protect the Entity and justify their power.
 Nekron stabs the Entity, causing living beings across the universe to feel pain, and Sinestro surrenders to his anger at Abin Sur's death and stabs Ganthet, much to Hal Jordan's chagrin.